guobao2333/android-builder/README.md

 - Checks out a target repository with recursive submodules.
 - Uses the target repository default branch when `branch` is empty.
 - Supports a `CHECKOUT_TOKEN` secret for private repositories or private submodules, and falls back to `github.token` for normal access.
-- Sets up Temurin JDK, Android NDK, and Gradle cache.
+- Sets up Temurin JDK, Android NDK, and Gradle cache through the shared `.github/actions/android-ci-prepare` composite action used by setup, test, and build jobs.
-- Verifies that the requested NDK revision is installed completely, repairing or installing it with `sdkmanager` when needed, using the correct host toolchain path for Linux or macOS runners.
+- Verifies that the requested NDK revision is installed completely, reusing `nttld/setup-ndk` local cache entries when possible and repairing or installing with `sdkmanager` only when needed.
-- Keeps shared CI logic in `.github/scripts/android-ci/` so NDK verification, pre-build resolution, and Gradle option parsing are not duplicated across jobs.
+- Keeps shared CI logic in `.github/actions/android-ci-prepare/` and `.github/scripts/android-ci/` so NDK verification, pre-build resolution, Gradle option parsing, unsigned option handling, and summary rendering are not duplicated across jobs.
 - Resolves source metadata: branch/ref, full SHA, short SHA, repository name, and version name.
 - Reads `gradle.properties` for `versionName`, `VERSION_NAME`, or `version`; if none is found, the GitHub run number is used as `version_name`.
 - Uses Gradle task introspection to detect Android application modules and real build variants.